davistroy/ai-coding/README.md

 Use the documentation to install the tool(s) of your choice.

+One thing to try to keep current on is the "rules" you load into your tool (varies by tool), some of which are general rules and some of which will be project/technology specific.
+This will dramatically affect the quality of the output.
+See the various rules files examples in this reporsitory (which may not be up to date), and definitely use AI and Google to look for rules files.
+Here is a repository set up for Cline, but these rules will probably work in any tool: https://github.com/cline/prompts/tree/main/.clinerules

 ### Node.js
 For many MCPs (see below) as well as building certain types of apps, you will need [Node.js](https://nodejs.org/en) installed.
 Install the latest version.

 ### Python
 For many MCPs (see below) as well as building certain types of apps, you will need [Python](https://www.python.org/) installed.
 As of May 2025, 3.11 should work fine, but do your own research.
 I would install 3.11 or higher.

+Additionally, you may need UV to go along with Python: https://docs.astral.sh/uv/getting-started/installation/

 ### MCP Servers
 Installing MCP servers can be a bit tricky and varies by environment.
 You may need to install Node packages or Python packages prior to configuring your tool.